 “Yes yes, no magic for you.
 Why don’t ye get yer…blanket?
 They gave ye a saddle blanket for clothes?
-By the open skies tha Rigmol has tae reek.
+By the open skies tha Rigmol reeks!
 Well jus’ put yer blanket back on, go out tae the galley and find a nice comfortable spot.”

 Food waited in the large great room.
 Long rows of tables of foods of all sorts.
 It was here that these dwarves clumped together and clattered utensils on plates and spoke in that language.
 Clemnilshala tightened the fastener that Ferynia gave her on the saddle blanket.
 Hunched forward, with her head low, she moved slowly, methodically as not to step on anyone.
 The warm air of the station gave her skin goose bumps.
 No one glanced at her for more than a moment, even with these retched tattoos littering every visible surface.
 She approached the fireplace, where there was a larger lump of hay atop of which laid Rigmol who was eating from a dish that was about the same shape as the wash tub in the back.